syncfusion-content/wpf-docs/wpf/SfDataGrid/Grouping.md

-_Sorted Grouped Columns using sorting indicator in GroupDropAreaItem_
+Sorted Grouped Columns using sorting indicator in GroupDropAreaItem {:.caption}
 You can freeze the Grouped header.
 DataGrid provide an interactive support to Freeze the group caption header while scrolling the Grid vertically.
 Set SfDataGrid_._AllowFrozenGroupHeaders property to ‘true’ in SfDataGrid.
 The following code example illustrates how to freeze the group caption header.